dylan-roger/markdown-spring-shell-documentation/README.md

 (!./path/to/the/directory!)

-...the rest of my documentation...
+...the rest of the documentation...
 ````

 and this will output something like this :